PrincessUgbobuaku/My-Digital-Portfolio/README.md

 **🌟 Situation:**

 I was uncertain about whether my technical and soft skills were at the level needed to succeed in the IT field.
 When I began applying for jobs, I noticed that many of the roles required skills I was either unfamiliar with or not confident in.
-This left me feeling underprepared and unsure about where my strengths truly are.
+This left me feeling underprepared and unsure about where my strengths truly lay.

 **🎯 Task:**

-I needed to identify the in-demand technical and soft skills in the job market and take action to improve in the areas most relevant to my goals.
-I also wanted to better understand where my genuine interests and values aligned with my potential career path.
+I needed to identify the in-demand technical skills in the job market and take action to improve in the areas most relevant to my goals.
+I also wanted to determine whether my interests and values aligned with my potential career path.

 **✅ Action:**

 I started by browsing job listings to identify common skills required across roles I could realistically apply for.
 From there, I began a few Udemy courses to build my technical capabilities.
-I also completed a few LinkedIn Learning courses to develop my soft skills—like communication, adaptability, and teamwork.
+I also completed a few LinkedIn Learning courses to develop my soft skills such as leadership and time management.

+#### Technical skills

 - 📄 [View My Udemy Courses Progress](./udemy_course_progress.png)
 - 📁 Check out my [Hangman project](./Hangman.java)!
 I developed it using Java
 - 📁 View my [profile card](https://github.com/PrincessUgbobuaku/My-Profile-Page) mobile application using React Native.
 I plan on expanding it into a fully functional, interactive user profile system with features like editing personal details, uploading profile pictures, and integrating backend data for real-time updates.

+#### Soft skills

+ - View my certificates of completion for Project Leadership and Time Management

-The career development module also encouraged us to recognize our transferable skills and reflect on our values, mine being:
+The career development module also encouraged us to reflect on our values, mine being:

 - **Discipline:** I do take my work very seriously and always stick to my already planned goals.
 - **Respect:** I will always treat others fairly and appreciate diverse opinions in the workplace.
-- **Teamwork:** You value working with other talented individuals and contributing to a common goal.
+- **Teamwork:** I value working with other talented individuals and contributing to a common goal.
 - **Trust:** I value honesty above all and being reliable.

 This self-reflection helped guide my learning path.
 Along the way, I discovered a real passion for web development and React Native, particularly for creating cross-platform mobile apps.
 I’ve continued to upskill in Java as well.